Answers to the Most Commonly Asked Questions We Receive about Grants

 There are so many factors that go into identifying the right funders and funding mechanisms.
 As we cover in our free course Getting Started: The Basics of Finding and Applying for Grants, one of the most important things you can do on your journey to secure grant funding is to know your organization’s needs, capabilities, and capacity.

-From the feedback we’ve received, it sounds like many organizations are thinking about the order of events differently, as in: “If we receive a grant, then we’ll figure out how to administer it.”
+From the feedback we’ve received, it sounds like many organizations are thinking about the sequence of events differently, for example: “If we receive a grant, then we’ll figure out how to administer it.”
 Unfortunately, it doesn’t work that way.
 Whether you work for a small organization in the United States that is just getting started or an organization in a developing country that has been around for many years but never received a grant, the path to receiving grant funding begins with putting into place systems to oversee your organization’s finances and manage projects.
 Funders want to give money to organizations that can demonstrate that they can handle funds responsibly.

 When Looking for Funding, Be Specific (But Not Too Specific)